 First, a word about containers and bins.
 Some people say that containerizing is the last thing you should do.
 But you only have so much space in your drawers and closets, so you may as well see what you have room for, buy the appropriate containers that will fit, and use those as a guide for how much stuff you can reasonably keep.
 There are stores that specialize in containers, and they’re also available in almost every home furnishings store in styles both decorative and utilitarian.
-And if you use a rewards credit card to make your purchases, it’s almost like you’re finally getting organized for free.

 What Doesn’t Work

 There’s one school of thought that says you should spend ten minutes each day (as if!) organizing one thing: a dresser drawer, a kitchen cabinet, whatever.
 The problem with doing things that way is that you don’t get the big picture.
 Nope.
 The way to organize, and keep things organized, is to go through one whole room at a time.
 If you only have time to do one room a day, or even one room a week, so be it.
 Just don’t stretch the process out too long or you’ll lose the advantage.

 Here are the basics of how to do a room:

 Is the room full of clutter that belongs in it or is it full of things that belong somewhere else?
 The first thing to do is gather up everything that rightfully goes in another room.
 Allocate a box or a bag for each of those rooms — your bedroom, the kids’ rooms, wherever — and take them where they belong.
 Then leave them there.
 Don’t start putting that stuff away until you start organizing those other rooms or you’ll never get back to the room you started in.

 Items generally fall into four categories: